magento/merchdocs/src/live-search/rules-add.md

    |All |Changes all logical operators in the rule to `AND` and returns the set of products that meet the condition. |

    {:.bs-callout-info}
-   All logical operators in the rule are the same.
+   All logical operators in a rule are the same.
 You cannot combine `AND` and `OR` in the same rule.

 1. To add another condition, click <span class="btn">Add condition</span> and repeat the process.
 A single rule can have up to ten conditions.